How to Generate a Fashion Model 360 Video With Uwear and Kling 3 Pro

 Last frames are still useful when the final pose matters more than the natural turn.
 Use a last frame if the video must end on a very specific back-facing composition, a campaign pose, or a precise ecommerce frame.

 For a fashion model 360 video, though, attachments are often a better first try.
 They give the AI model visual context for the unseen side of the garment while leaving the motion free to stay continuous.
+If the goal is a looping video, another useful option is to set the same image as both the first frame and the last frame, while still attaching the back-view garment photo for product detail.

 Best Practices for Cleaner AI Product Videos